-Passages like these smack of the Gnostic view of Jesus as a being of pure spirit.
-And indeed, there are other intriguing passages here and there in Clement’s corpus which hint at an interest in Gnosticism — although he is also careful to insist that the proper road to salvation is faith, as Christians today believe, rather than knowledge, as the Gnostics insisted.
+Passages like these smack of the Gnostic view of Jesus as a being of pure spirit — although Clement is also careful to state that the proper road to salvation is faith, as Christians today believe, rather than knowledge, as the Gnostics insisted.

-One of Clement’s pupils at the Catechetical School was so dedicated and brilliant that in AD 202 he became a teacher there in spite of his age of just eighteen years.
+One of Clement’s young pupils at the Catechetical School was so dedicated and brilliant that in AD 202 he became a teacher there at the age of just eighteen.
 In time, the boy named Origen would outshine even his headmaster in many ways.
-The story goes that, when he was 28 years old, a wealthy Alexandrian named Ambrose attended one of his classes, and was so taken with his wisdom that he chose to dedicate his life to helping him share it with the world.
+The story goes that, when Origen was 28 years old, a wealthy Alexandrian named Ambrose attended one of his classes, and was so taken with Origen’s wisdom that he chose to dedicate his life to helping him share it with the world.
 Ambrose hired a team of secretaries to take down Origen’s thoughts in book form, then to duplicate these volumes, building in effect a publishing house around the man.
 The library of books which resulted became another important building block of Christian theology.

 The Roman Empire at large was vacillating during this period between tolerance and persecution of Christians, and this was reflected in the ever-volatile internal politics of Alexandria; we’ll return to this subject in the next chapter.
-Betwixt and between the persecutions, however, a convivial, respectful cross-pollination took place between the Christians of the Catechetical School and the pagans of Alexandria’s venerable museum — by no means all of the latter, as the vehemence of Celsus illustrates, but certainly some of them.
-The intra-Christian discussions about the nature of the savior and the cosmology of the universe had a marked influence on the non-Christian scholarly life of Alexandria, and vice versa — so much so that Neoplatonism, the last significant original school of non-Christian philosophy to appear during ancient times, reads rather uncannily like Gnostic Christianity minus the figure of Jesus Christ.
+Betwixt and between the persecutions, however, a convivial, respectful cross-pollination took place between the Christians of the Catechetical School and the non-Christians of Alexandria’s venerable museum; by no means did all of the latter take part in the dialog, as the vehement scorn which the likes of Celsus heaped upon Christianity illustrates, but certainly some of them.
+The intra-Christian discussions about the nature of their savior and the cosmology of the universe had a marked influence on the non-Christian scholarly life of Alexandria, and vice versa — so much so that Neoplatonism, the last significant original school of non-Christian Western philosophy to appear during ancient times, reads rather uncannily like Gnostic Christianity minus the figure of Jesus Christ.

 Neoplatonism can be almost as difficult to penetrate as Gnostic Christianity, blurring the line as it does between philosophy and religion.
 Certainly it makes no bones about the existence of God, whom it describes in the Gnostic way, as an almost unreachably remote being of pure spirit.
 It postulates a series of layers of existence descending from that central figure, becoming less spiritually refined all the while, until one reaches our base material plane of existence.
 Enlightenment consists of elevating one’s consciousness higher and higher into the realms above our own.
 This quest for spiritual perfection has nothing to do with knowing any distinct body of facts; it is a mystical journey, unique for every individual.